micmejia/bible-dump/AMPC/Luke/Luke 22.md

-But, behold, the hand of him who [^a]is now engaged in betraying Me is with Me on the table.
+But, behold, the hand of him who is now engaged in betraying Me is with Me on the table.